freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 # The Official freeCodeCamp Moderator Handbook

 This handbook will help you moderate different places in our community.
-This covers conversations and interactions in issues & pull request threads on GitHub, the community forum, the chat rooms and other official communities that we foster.
+This covers conversations and interactions in issues and pull request threads on GitHub, the community forum, the chat rooms and other official communities that we foster.

 > [!NOTE]
 > All freeCodeCamp moderators are community-wide moderators.
 That is we trust you to oversee any of these places.